Compagnie Générale Transatlantique: Overhaul of the fleet and the first large liners (1886–1904)

-The late 1890s, however, were particularly unfavorable for the company, for a number of reasons.
-The Spanish–American War, an economic crisis, and changes in customs legislation, as well as an epidemic of cholera in France partially reduced the passenger traffic, while new, increasingly imposing liners were emerging abroad, such as SS Kaiser Wilhelm der Grosse and RMS Oceanic.
-Added to this were several maritime disasters, notably the abandonment at sea of SS City of Saint-Nazaire (1897) and the disappearance of the cargo ship Pauillac which, it was revealed, had been bought at a low price from another company and was in poor condition.
+The late 1890s were particularly unfavorable for the company for a number of reasons.
+The Spanish–American War, an economic crisis, and changes in customs legislation, as well as an epidemic of cholera in France partially reduced the passenger traffic, while new, increasingly imposing ocean liners were emerging abroad, such as SS Kaiser Wilhelm der Grosse and RMS Oceanic.
+Added to this were several maritime disasters, notably the abandonment at sea of SS City of Saint-Nazaire (1897) and the disappearance of the cargo ship Pauillac which was later revealed to have been purchased at a low price from another company and was in poor condition.
 Worse still for the company was the sinking of its SS La Bourgogne in 1898, which claimed 568 lives.
 The biggest disaster known to the company, it made a strong impression on public opinion, which quickly judged that the company was responsible for the tragedy.

 At the same time, the company was struggling to renovate its fleet.
 At the end of the 19th century, SS La Touraine, flagship of the fleet, was clearly outdated.
-The necessary renewal of the postal convention, to adapt to the new demands of the market, hardly came, and was only carried out at the turn of the years 1897/1898.
-It was only then that the building of new ships SS La Lorraine and SS La Savoie could be started; they entered service in 1900 and 1901 respectively.
+The necessary renewal of the postal convention, for adapting to the new demands of the market, hardly came and was only carried out at the turn of the years 1897/1898.
+It was only then that the building of new ships SS La Lorraine and SS La Savoie could begin; they entered service in 1900 and 1901 respectively.
 Although much larger than La Touraine, with 170 meters and 11,000 tons, they still struggled to compete by their size with ships such as RMS Celtic.
-A final growing problem was that of President Eugène Péreire, who was almost blind and deaf, and considered increasingly senile.
+A final growing problem was that of President Eugène Péreire, who had become blind and deaf, and considered increasingly senile.
 He was finally ousted in 1904 and the board of directors was overhauled.
 It was the end of the reign of the Péreire family over the company.